theanam/webaudio-oscilloscope/README.md

     ctx.fillRect(0,0,width,height);
 }
 ```
-For example: the graph in the example is the result of this primer function:
+For example: If you want to render your oscilloscope on a graph, try this primer function:
 ```js
 function fancyGraph(ctx,width,height){
     let backstrokeStyle = ctx.strokeStyle;